Discover Donegal with Irish Mini Breaks from only €37 pps B&B

-Whether you’re looking for a relaxing getaway in stunning surrounds, or fancy an exhilarating outdoor adventure, the Northern Headlands of Donegal have it all.
+Whether you’re looking for a relaxing getaway in stunning surrounds, or fancy an exhilarating outdoor adventure, the Northern Headlands of Donegal have it all and we have great hotel deals for every budget.
 With breathtaking scenery, golden beaches, rugged islands and a beautiful array of wildlife, this northern - almost untouched - stretch of the Wild Atlantic Way is an absolute essential, any time of year.
 It’s no wonder Donegal was named the ‘Coolest Place on the Planet for 2017’ by National Geographic Traveller

 SLIABH LIAG CLIFFS